Democrats To Investigate Ivanka Trump’s Use Of Personal Email For White House-Related Business

 “In both her use of personal email and post-discovery preservation efforts, Ms. Trump appears to have done exactly what Secretary Clinton did — conduct over which President Trump and many members of Congress regularly lambasted Secretary Clinton and which, they asserted, demonstrated her unfitness for office,” said the group’s executive director, Austin R. Evers, in a letter to the top members of the House Oversight panel and the Senate Judiciary Committee.

-During his presidential campaign, Donald Trump criticized his opponent Hillary Clinton for using a personal email account as secretary of state, and dubbed her “untrustworthy,” often calling her “Crooked Hillary.”
-According to the Washington Post, Ivanka first used her personal email to contact Cabinet officials in early 2017, and sent hundreds of emails to White House aides, government officials, and her assistants.
-She has now come under fire not only from Democrats, but also from fellow Republicans.
+During his presidential campaign, Donald Trump criticized his opponent Hillary Clinton for using a personal email account as secretary of state and dubbed her “untrustworthy,” often calling her “Crooked Hillary.”
+According to the Washington Post, Ivanka first used her personal email to contact Cabinet officials in early 2017 and sent hundreds of emails to White House aides, government officials, and her assistants.
+She has now come under fire not only from Democrats but also from fellow Republicans.

 “Certainly I think it’s hypocritical,” former White House communications director Anthony Scaramucci told CNN.